open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 `CorrelationContext` is used to annotate telemetry, adding context and information to metrics, traces, and logs.
 It is an abstract data type represented by a set of name/value pairs describing user-defined properties.
 Each name in `CorrelationContext` MUST be associated with exactly one value.
-`CorrelationContext` MUST be serialized according to the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification.
+`CorrelationContext` MUST be serialized according to the editor's draft of the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification.

 ### Get correlations